Cosmiscient/P03KayceeMod-Main/README.md

 - Statistics count the correct number of bosses
 - Trade nodes will no longer be generated in the initial quadrant of a map
 - Fixed defect with Phase Through
+- Full of Oil sigil now flips on the opponent side

 3.1.2
 - All encounters have been reworked again.